Sveva Gerevini

-Sveva Gerevini (born 31 May 1996) is an Italian heptathlete, who won five national championships at individual senior level from 2017 to 2020.
+Sveva Gerevini (born 31 May 1996) is an Italian heptathlete, who won nine national championships at individual senior level from 2017 to 2026.

-Biography
+Personal life

+Sveva Gerevini is a radiology technician.
+As a hobby, she draws comics, her strips, featuring Gerevini herself, were used in a radiology awareness campaign aimed at young people.

+Career

 In 2019 at the national championships of Brixen she establishes her personal best with 5907 pts, 8th best Italian performance all-time and best result of an Italian female athlete in the last eight years.